 - The Frank O'Bannon Grant Program is for Indiana residents who are full-time students pursuing an associate or bachelor's degree at an eligible in-state school.
 The amount varies from year to year, based on funds and on the winners' financial needs.

-The need-based grant programs here include:
+The need-based grant programs in Minnesota include the following:

 - The Minnesota State Grant helps students who demonstrate financial need and are attending in-state schools only.
 The maximum award for 2016-2017 ranges from about $7,343 at a public two-year college to $11,753 at a private four-year college.

 - The Postsecondary Child Care Grant Program specifically helps low-income students who have young children to attend college by funding their child care costs.

 - The North Carolina Community College Grant Program requires students to be eligible for the Federal Pell Grant, and they must maintain certain academic progress while in school to qualify.
 For 2016, awards range from $100 - $1,500.

 - The University of North Carolina Need-Based Grant doesn't require recipients to be residents of the state, but they must demonstrate financial need and be enrolled at once of the 16 UNC campuses.